jemu51/Wowzawebrtcplayerjmu/README.md

             wssUrl: "websocket url", //wowza server websocket url
             videoElementId: "video_element_id", //A html5 video element's id in which the video will be played };
-        let ticonWowZaPlayer = new Wowzawebrtcplayerjmu( options ); //instantiate the Wowzawebrtcplayerjmu class ticonWowZaPlayer.init(); //initialize the Wowzawebrtcplayerjmu class
+        let jmuWowZaPlayer = new Wowzawebrtcplayerjmu( options ); //instantiate the Wowzawebrtcplayerjmu class jmuWowZaPlayer.init(); //initialize the Wowzawebrtcplayerjmu class

     </script>
 </html>